-Did you know that there’s a rooftop park at Orchard Central?
-There’s even more green spaces we discovered.
+Did you know that there’s a rooftop garden at Orchard Central?
+We let you in on serene green spaces in the city that'll surprise you.

 When it comes to getting closer to nature, we know about Fort Canning Park, McRitchie, and the offshore islands.
 And if it’s about getting fit, we’ve got nature trails in Singapore covered.
 In her efforts to live up to the Garden City title, Singapore is doing pretty well we say (with a cameo and a shout-out from Sir David Attenborough on Planet Earth 2).
 We uncovered some secret spots around the city fit for that mid-day breather you need, or a respite from the office headquarters.
 Grab your sandwich, and let’s go!